 Visuals aside, the narratives of both films seem inexplicably linked.
 Not a whole lot is known about the story of Valerian at this stage, but the premise so far is this: A wise, peaceful and musically inclined alien species requires the help of humans to eliminate an unknown threat to the world:

-What's interesting about Valerian's two leads is the way they can be compared to The Fifth Element's Leeloo and Korben.
-While it would be an easy (and cheap) move for Besson to pin Laureline as the new Leeloo and Valerian as the new Korben, The Fifth Element's original duo are reflected in each of the new characters.
+What's interesting about VALERIAN AND THE CITY OF A THOUSAND PLANETS's two leads is the way they can be compared to The Fifth Element's Leeloo and Korben.
+While it would be an easy (and cheap) move for Besson to pin Laureline as the new Leeloo and Valerian as the new Korben, THE FIFTH ELEMENT's original duo are reflected in each of the new characters.

-Regardless of how it transpires, it's clear that Valerian represents The Fifth Element's full potential finally come to life.
+Regardless of how it transpires, it's clear that VALERIAN AND THE CITY OF A THOUSAND PLANETS represents THE FIFTH ELEMENT's full potential finally come to life.
 And as much as Besson's 1997 sci-fi hit will always have a special place in the hearts of fans everywhere, Valerian looks to be the perfect (unofficial) sequel.

 Catch VALERIAN AND THE CITY OF A THOUSAND PLANETS in theaters July 21.